hugeandbulk/start/a/leptin/readme.md

 What activates leptin?

 Insulin is an important factor in the stimulation of leptin secretion.
 Whether its in vivo activity can be considered acute is controversial.
 However, insulin regulates the long-term leptin secretion of adipose cells by a transcriptional or posttranscriptional mechanism.

+What is the gene coding for leptin?

+The LEP gene provides instructions for making a hormone called leptin, which is involved in the regulation of body weight.
+Normally, the body's fat cells release leptin in proportion to their size.
+As fat accumulates in cells, more leptin is produced.